-- (ii) A person who is 45 (forty-five) years of age or older, with more than 15 (fifteen) years' applicable work experience, including formal and non-formal learning regardless of whether she/he has a Senior Certificate or not can apply for RPL.
-The relevance of the work experience will be determined by the programme director. - (b) Through a process of RPL, permission can also be granted to a student for admission to a module that is subject to a prerequisite and/or exemption granted in respect of specific assessments. - (c) Final approval and sign-off for admission to an academic qualification and/or a module(s) are granted by the dean of the appropriate faculty upon recommendation of the RPL office, after submission and recommendation by the head of the department, following the completion of the evaluation process.
-Written notification must be given to the registrar's office to capture the outcome on the student record. - (d) No more than 10% of students in a programme should be admitted through RPL.
+- (c) Final approval and sign-off for admission to an academic qualification and/or a module(s) is granted by the dean of the appropriate faculty, upon recommendation by the RPL office after submission and recommendation by the head of department following the completion of the evaluation process.
+Written notification must be given to the Registrar's office to capture the outcome on the student record. - (d) Not more than 10% of students in a programme should be admitted through RPL.
 In special circumstances, the programme director may submit a motivation to the dean to exceed the specified number of students.